About the opportunity

 The Summer Reading Challenge is a national scheme provided by the Reading Agency and delivered for free throughout Hampshire’s libraries.
 It is designed for children aged 4-11 with the aim to keep them reading during the school holidays.

 You will be talking to children, parents and carers.

 Please note that volunteers need to be aged 14 and older.

 Tasks and duties

-- You will explain how to take part and register families to take the Summer Reading Challenge using a laptop or a table
+- You will explain how to take part and may help families register to take the Summer Reading Challenge using a laptop, tablet or a public computer

 - Talk to children about books they have chosen and what they like to read, encouraging them to share their views

 - Understand and be able to explain about the Summer Reading Challenge, including how to use and unlock the app